luc1912/data-science-academy-homework/README.md

 - Dockerized data import into ClickHouse, processed the dataset, and created visualizations in Grafana

 ### Homework 5
-- Creating visualizations for product and growth metrics using SQL queries with the Superset visualization tool
+- Created visualizations for product and growth metrics using SQL queries with the Superset visualization tool
-- Creating a report for stakeholders

 ### Homework 6
 - Decomposed time series data using classical decomposition and STL